Blue-Ocean-Team-Blossom/Whats-For-Dinner/README.md

   git clone https://github.com/Blue-Ocean-Team-Blossom/Whats-For-Dinner.git
 ```

-### Read and follow the directions to running the Client and the API.
+### Read and follow the directions to running the Client and the API in their respective README.md's.

 ## Contributing